-- a) Declare that the harassment or intimidation of voters at or outside the polls during the 2016 Election based on unsubstantiated beliefs in supposed voter fraud-including through aggressive questioning of those waiting to vote, threats or suggestions of legal or criminal action, or any other form of menacing or intimation of violence-is contrary to law. - b) Declare that Defendants' "exit polling" and "citizen journalist" initiatives are contrary to law.
+- a) Declare that the harassment or intimidation of voters at or outside the polls during the 2016 Election based on unsubstantiated beliefs in supposed voter fraud-including through tactics such as the aggressive questioning of those waiting to vote, threats or suggestions of legal or criminal action, or any other form of menacing or intimation of violence-is contrary to law. - b) Declare that Defendants' "exit polling" and "citizen journalist" initiatives are contrary to law. - c) Temporarily restrain and enjoin any such conduct effective through November 8, 2016.